-4.1 A design team acceptable to the Administration should be established by the owner, builder or designer and may include, as the alternative design and arrangements demand, a representative of the owner, builder or designer, and expert(s) having the necessary knowledge and experience in fire safety, design, and/or operation as necessary for the specific evaluation at hand.
-Other members may include marine surveyors, vessel operators, safety engineers, equipment manufacturers, human factors experts, naval architects and marine engineers.

-4.2 The level of expertise that individuals should have to participate in the team may vary depending on the complexity of the alternative design and arrangements for which approval is sought.
-Since the evaluation, regardless of complexity, will have some effect on fire safety, at least one expert with knowledge and experience in fire safety should be included as a member of the team.

-4.3 The design team should:
+- 4.1 A design team acceptable to the Administration should be established by the owner, builder or designer and may include, as the alternative design and arrangements demand, a representative of the owner, builder or designer, and expert(s) having the necessary knowledge and experience in safety, design and/or operation as necessary for the specific evaluation at hand.
+Other members may include marine surveyors, ship operators, safety engineers, equipment manufacturers, human factors experts, naval architects and marine engineers. - 4.2 The level of expertise that individuals should have to participate in the team may vary depending on the complexity of the alternative design and arrangements for which approval is sought.
+Since the evaluation, regardless of complexity, will have some effect on a particular field of safety, at least one expert with knowledge and experience in that appropriate safety field should be included as a member of the team. - 4.3 The design team should: - .1 appoint a co-ordinator serving as the primary contact; - .2 communicate with the Administration for advice on the acceptability of the engineering analysis of the alternative design and arrangements throughout the entire process;

-- .1 appoint a co-ordinator serving as the primary contact; - .2 communicate with the Administration for advice on the acceptability of the engineering analysis of the alternative design and arrangements throughout the entire process; - .3 determine the safety margin at the outset of the design process and review and adjust it as necessary during the analysis; - .4 conduct a preliminary analysis to develop the conceptual design in qualitative terms.
-This includes a clear definition of the scope of the alternative design and arrangements and the regulations which affect the design; a clear understanding of the objectives and functional requirements of the regulations; the development of fire scenarios, and trial alternative designs.
+- .3 determine the safety margin at the outset of the design process and review and adjust it as necessary during the analysis; - .4 conduct a preliminary analysis to develop the conceptual design in qualitative terms.
+This includes a clear definition of the scope of the alternative design and arrangements and the regulations which affect the design; a clear understanding of the intent requirements of the relevant regulations; the development of appropriate casualty scenarios, if necessary, and trial alternative designs.
 This portion of the process is documented in the form of a report that is reviewed and agreed by all interested parties and submitted to the Administration before the quantitative portion of the analysis is started; - .5 conduct a quantitative analysis to evaluate possible trial alternative designs using quantitative engineering analysis.
-This consists of the specification of design fires, development of performance criteria based upon the performance of an acceptable prescriptive design and evaluation of the trial alternative designs against the agreed performance criteria.
-From this step the final alternative design and arrangements are selected and the entire quantitative analysis is documented in a report; and - .6 prepare documentation, specifications, and a life-cycle maintenance programme.
-The alternative design and arrangements should be clearly documented, approved by the Administration, and a comprehensive report describing the alternative design and arrangements and required maintenance program should be kept on board the ship.
+This consists of the specification of design thresholds, development of performance criteria based upon the performance of an acceptable prescriptive design and evaluation of the trial alternative designs against the agreed performance criteria.
+From this step the final alternative design and arrangements are selected and the entire quantitative analysis is documented in a report; and - .6 prepare documentation, specifications and a life-cycle maintenance programme.
+The alternative design and arrangements should be clearly documented and approved by the Administration and a comprehensive report describing the alternative design and arrangements and required maintenance programme should be kept on board the ship.
 An operations and maintenance manual should be developed for this purpose.
-The manual should include an outline of the design conditions that should be maintained over the life of the ship to ensure compliance with the approved design. - 4.4 The fire safety objectives in SOLAS regulation II-2/2 and the purpose statements listed at the beginning of each individual regulation in chapter II-2 should be used to provide the basis for comparison of the alternative design and arrangements to the prescriptive regulations.
+The manual should include an outline of the design conditions that should be maintained over the life of the ship to ensure compliance with the approved design.